Snakybo/SEngine/README.md

 ## Automatic resource management
 The engine automatically manages resources that have been loaded.
 Whenever you create a texture, mesh or shader it automatically checks if it has been loaded before.
 This saves a lot of time and memory when you try to load the same file multiple times.
 It also automatically frees any memory allocated to the file by OpenGL when the last reference to the file has been destroyed.

-## Automatic shader unfiorm updating
+## Automatic shader uniform updating
 The engine has the ability to automatically update most shader uniforms, it supports the GLSL datatypes ```float```, ```vec3``` , ```mat4``` and ```sampler2D```.
 These variables should be prefixed with ```T_```, ```M_``` or ```R_``` if it's for the ```Transform```, ```Material``` or ```Rendererer```.

 ## Prefab system
 The engine has support for a basic prefab system.
-This allows the developer to create a game object in a prefab file, add components and modify any variables.
+This allows you to create a game object in a prefab file, you can modify any variables in this file.
 This allows for easy editing of objects, without having to rebuild every time you change a variable.
+However it's not possible to add components from a prefab yet.

 ## Anti-Aliasing
 Currently the engine only supports [MSAA](http://en.wikipedia.org/wiki/Multisample_anti-aliasing), Other anti-aliasing techniques are on the [Planned features](#planned-features) list.